Bakita Byaktigato

-Bakita Byaktigato is a Bengali drama film directed by Pradipta Bhattacharyya and produced by Tripod Entertainment (IN).
+Bakita Byaktigato (transl.
+Rest is Personal) is a Bengali drama film directed by Pradipta Bhattacharyya and produced by Tripod Entertainment (IN).
 It won the 61st National Film Awards for Best Feature Film in Bengali.

 Plot

 Pramit, an independent filmmaker is trying to understand the nature of romance, also partially the reason behind it being he is trying to find romance as he has been continually rejected by various romantic interests.
 Thus, he along with his cameraman Amit venture on an adventure to ask various people in Kolkata what they feel about romance and whether they have ever experienced it or not in a documentary-type manner.
 Eventually they meet an astrologer, who at first seemed like a complete fraudster.
 But later claimed that he would give them a solution to their problem, they along with the astrologer go to the astrologer's home and find out that he has two wives, both apparently unhappy.
 The astrologer tells them that there is a hamlet in West Bengal which has an otherworldly ability to make people find romance and true love.
 However he being unable to disclose all the information needed for them to go to that Hamlet, gives them an address of a man called Naren Shashmol, they eventually find out Naren's house and enquires him about that Hamlet, he tells them that he too fell in love in that Hamlet in the 1980s and his wife died about 5–7 years ago.
 He also informs them that the name of the hamlet is "Mohini", but even he too doesn't know the location of the place and has forgotten all the specificities of the place, however at the very end after they were returning hopelessly he gathers an address of Mallika Saha and claims that she can help them out.
 The address turns out to be outdated but they track her down and uncover the information relating to "Mohini", which is a hamlet only accessible via bus services from Dharmatala to Shikarpur to finally Najirpur and then a man would escort them to "Mohini", also finding out that she was Naren's (her Physics professor's) student and whilst studying Physics Honours at Ashutosh College was infatuated with her collegemate Debashish, however the attraction was unreciprocated and later after they both met in "Mohini" fell in love with each other irresistibly, but because of their incompatibility in caste, their families didn't allow them to marry each other and Debashish went away to USA settling and marrying there, however in another scene Debashish confesses that he still loves Mallika.
 Later Pramit reunites them in a restaurant.